zjunlp/MolGen/README.md

 # 📚 Resource Download

-You can download the pre-trained model via this [link1](https://drive.google.com/file/d/1ViU5BEgdkKmZ0mlVVQMrHFCS6LwhT79B/view?usp=sharing), and the fine-tuned models via this [link2](https://drive.google.com/drive/folders/1AFU28y6H9mbe4ALq9yD_LgtDZ1HjjnVT?usp=sharing).
+You can download the pre-trained and fine-tuned models via Huggingface: [MolGen-large](https://huggingface.co/zjunlp/MolGen-large) and [MolGen-large-opt](https://huggingface.co/zjunlp/MolGen-large-opt)

 Moreover, the dataset used for downstream tasks can be found [here](https://github.com/zjunlp/MolGen/tree/main/moldata/finetune).